How African Countries Got Their Names

 The Gambia

-Named for the Gambia River that flows through the heart of the country
+Named for the Gambia River that runs through the country.
+The article The helps distinguish it from Zambia.

 Ghana